humanmade/hm-pattern-library/readme.md

 # Juniper

 The Human Made Web Style Guide and Pattern Library.
-[Head over to the site to see it in action!](https://humanmade.github.io/hm-pattern-library/)
+[Head over to humanmade.github.io/hm-pattern-library to see it in action!](https://humanmade.github.io/hm-pattern-library/)

 #### Maintained by:

 * Matthew Haines-Young, @mattheu
 * Samantha Miller, @sambulance
-* Peter Wilson, @peterwilsoncc

 ### Usage Instructions